Liao dynasty: Tianzuo (1101–1125)

 The accession of Yelü Yanxi, posthumously Emperor Tianzuo of Liao, proceeded without incident.
-His first act upon becoming emperor was to desecrate the tomb of Yelü Yixin and all those who brought about the deaths of his grandmother and parents.
-The corpses of Yixin and his allies were mutilated.
+Upon becoming emperor, he ordered the desecration the tomb of Yelü Yixin and all those who brought about the deaths of his family.
 The deceased Emperor Daozong of Liao was interred together with the empress who had been forced to commit suicide.
 Tianzuo's father, Jun, was given a posthumous temple name as though he had reigned as emperor.

 Natural disasters continued to plague the Liao dynasty intermittently.
 In 1105 Tianzuo went out in disguise to see the suffering of the people, but nothing else on record hints at what he may have prescribed in policy.
-In the same year, merchant families were barred from taking the jinshi exam, which suggests continued sinicization in the Liao mode of governance.
+In the same year, merchant families were barred from taking the jinshi exam, which suggests continued adherence to the Chinese mode of governance.
 Between 1103 and 1105, the Western Xia repeatedly requested the Khitans to attack the Song dynasty, but the Liao court refused.
 The Liao cemented its relations with the Tanguts with a marriage alliance and sent an envoy requesting the Song to stop its attacks on Western Xia.
 Diplomatic relations with the neighboring settled states remained cordial and even the Zubu sent embassies pledging their allegiance in 1106, 1110, and 1112.

-Despite international peace on several fronts, the Liao dynasty would fall to the Jurchens by 1125.
+Despite international peace on several fronts, the Liao dynasty fell to the Jurchens by 1125.
 The Jurchens were a Tungusic people who lived in fragmented tribes stretching northward from the border of Goryeo.
-They had been in contact with the Khitans ever since Abaoji's rise to power.
-Despite their marginal status, they were militarily significant enough that the Song considered them a potential ally against the Liao, and periodically caused trouble for the Khitans.
-The Liao categorized the Jurchens into three groups: "civilized" Jurchens (shu nüzhi) descended from tribes captured by the Liao in the 10th century and assimilated into Khitan society, "obedient" Jurchens (shun nüzhi) subordinate to the Liao and had regular contact with the court, and "wild" Jurchens (sheng nüzhi) who inhabited the lower Songhua River valley and the eastern mountains of modern Heilongjiang.
-The wild Jurchens were nominally subordinate to the Liao but were functionally independent.
-During the 11th century, one of the wild Jurchen clans, the Wanyan, established dominance over their neighbors and created a semblance of Jurchen unity.
-The Liao court recognized this and conferred on their chieftains the title of military governor.
+They had been in contact with the Khitans ever since the beginning of the dynasty.
+Despite their marginal status, they were militarily significant to be acknowledged by the Song as potential allies.
+They periodically caused trouble for the Khitans.
+The Liao categorized the Jurchens into three groups: "civilized" Jurchens (shu nüzhi) descended from tribes captured early on by the Liao and assimilated into Khitan society, "obedient" Jurchens (shun nüzhi) subordinate to the Liao and had regular contact with the court, and "wild" Jurchens (sheng nüzhi) who inhabited the lower Songhua River valley and the eastern mountains of modern Heilongjiang.
+During the 11th century, one of the wild Jurchen clans called the Wanyan established dominance over their neighbors and created a semblance of Jurchen unity, which the Liao recognized by conferring the title of military governor upon their chieftains.